 The creation of oligarchies is a natural stepping stone in the evolution of any society.
 An oligarchy – a group of people occupying a social stratum of power, serving as an anchor for social order, yet also very concerned with protecting the interests of their own group within society, and, as a result, competing against eachother, sometimes quite aggressively, over the spoils of their own social position.
 Their problem is that they tend to become too short sighted, too voracious, and the society as a whole suffers from mismanagement as a result.

-When the social order becomes too fragmented between the interests of separate oligarchs, a power vacuum is created for a strong ruler to step in and reshape society according to its newly emerging evolutionary needs.
+When the social order becomes too fragmented between the interests of separate oligarchs, or when a larger society is broken up into smaller ones that war against each other, a power vacuum is created for a strong ruler to step in and reshape society according to its newly emerging evolutionary needs.
 It means more centralization that will, in turn, enable the further tumescent growth of society, its further evolution – society aims to grow, endlessly.

 Along comes Hammurabi, or Julius Caesar, or Charles V (a much more modest persona) and assumes that needed role.
 He comes from the oligarchy.
 He revolutionizes society, checks and overhauls the oligarchy, restores order, writes a new legal code, unites the land, politically (often a simple act of conquest), and generally appears as a savior and a protector of the people.